Karen Jacobsen: Australia

 In 2020, due to the COVID-19 pandemic, Jacobsen left her New York home of 20 years for Queensland and moved to Airlie Beach in the Whitsundays, Queensland.
 As official destination ambassador she promoted the region through media appearances, record breaking advertising campaigns and her original music, videos and performances.
 Her one woman show Mackay to Manhattan was premiered at Mackay Entertainment and Convention Centre (2020).

 To commemorate the 10th anniversary of former Australian Prime Minister Julia Gillard's iconic misogyny speech, Jacobsen set the speech to music word for word.
 The Misogyny Opus is a one-hour pop orchestral work, with the first section released in October 2022 with a music video including 70 equality advocates from around the world.
 As composer and soloist for the piece, Jacobsen recorded a full album and tour to spark conversation and empower a "wave of equality"."One Australian artist has gone a step further, giving the speech a glow-up into a Disney musical worthy tune by Queensland recording artist, Karen Jacobsen" The live premiere was in April, 2023 at the Mackay Entertainment and Convention Centre with musicians from the Queensland Symphony Orchestra.
 The Misogyny Opus studio album was nominated for Best Independent Classical Album or EP at the Australian Independent Record AIR Awards in 2024.

+"Ready For What I Came Here For" a part concert, part motivational one woman show was premiered at Adelaide Fringe Festival 2026 with its USA Premiere at Hollywood Fringe Festival 2026.